i-winxd/midi-processing/README.md

 ## Exporting MIDIs from FL Studio

 FL Studio normally likes it when each track ties to a channel, as if there was a non-injective (not 1-1) mapping from each track to a channel.

 - Each Track is an item you can see on the channel rack.
 - Channels are tied to a track, based on the channel you set for MIDI out

 You can also export a MIDI file directly from a channel.
 If you do so, the colors you assigned to the notes will be preserved, each distinct color getting its own track.

 ## Current Filters

 - `identity`: Does nothing.
 Just like multiplying a value by 1, or a vector by the identity matrix.
 - `no_chords`: Remove all but one note from all chords.
   Only applies to the same channel and track.
   Keep the highest one.
 - `tempo_integrator`: Remove all tempo changes.
 Forces the tempo to 60.
   Adjust note duration and beat durations to accommodate the removal of tempo so the output MIDI file still sounds the same.
+- `swing.py` and `swing_r.py`: Swings a song, or does the reverse

 ## To Dos